Maheshbirajadar/Excel-Project--Fashion_Store-Performance-Dash-Board-2022/README.md

 4) Amazon, Flipkart, and Myntra are the leading contributors (~80%).

 # **Conclusion:**
-    To improve Vrinda store sales, target women customers aged 30-49, living in Maharashtra, Karnataka, and Uttar Pradesh.
+    To improve Vrinda store sales.
+    Target women customers aged 30-49, living in Maharashtra, Karnataka, and Uttar Pradesh.
     Focus efforts on advertising, offers, or coupons on Amazon, Flipkart, and Myntra.